UbiquityRobotics/learn/noetic/conveyorbot/advanced.md

 Intended for developers.

+## Running manually

+To run, type:

+  `roslaunch ground_fiducials ground_fiducials.launch`

+or in Gazebo:

+  `roslaunch ground_fiducials sim_ground_fiducials.launch`

+ConveyorBot main package consists of:
+- `raspicam_node` that starts onboard Raspberry Pi Camera
+- `breadcrumb_description` that spawns a urdf ConveyorBot model
+- `breadcrumb_detect` for detecting markers and forwarding the pose of the markers
+- `ground_fiducials` which handles type of markers
+- `breadcrumb_nav` which handles navigation maneuvers execution

+ConveyorBot can be connected with your workstation, which can be so that graphical tools such as RViz or plotting software can be run on the screen and many other features.
+For more informationrefer to [Connecting a Workstation and Starting the Robot](https://learn.ubiquityrobotics.com/connecting).

+While running the system keeps writing logs, which eventually fill up the entire file system partition if left unchecked.
+Cleaning log files can be done manually or with the help of a script that deletes logs automatically after a predefined number of days.
+See [here](https://github.com/UbiquityRobotics/ConveyorBot/blob/finalization/ConveyorBot_bringup/scripts/ros_log_clean.bash).

 ## Visualize with RViz

 Rviz (ROS visualization) is a 3D visualizer for displaying sensor data and state information from ROS.
 It can show the robot in space as well as graph practically any robot parameter.